-Transpiration is when water on the surface leaf cells evaporates and then diffuses out of the leaf, this draws water out of the xylem cells inside the leaf to replace the evaporated water.
+Transpiration occurs when water on the surface leaf cells evaporates and then diffuses out of the leaf.
+This draws water out of the xylem cells inside the leaf to replace the evaporated water.
 Xylem cells form a continuous tube from the leaf to roots which acts like a drinking straw giving a flow of water from root to leaf.

 Transpiration helps another process called capillary action to take place, which is how water moves through a plant.